acates1982/cbSdkCalendarCreator/README.md

 ## Overview

 * This SDK app provides a way take input from the block, create a calendar (ICS) file, upload that file to Content Builder, and ultimately create a button that the user can add to their calendar.
 * The app actually creates two buttons.
 One with a link to the ICS file and one with a link to add to a google calendar stacked on top of each other.
-The google button has a style of display: none so to leverage this to render properly add this bit of code to the template style.
+The google button has a style of display: none.
+To leverage this to render properly add this bit of code to the template style.

 ```
 u ~ div .gmail-hide {